craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/site-plugins.rst

 |

-The Google Analytics plugin for Crafter CMS available from the `marketplace <https://marketplace.craftercms.org>`__ uses a Freemarker template (*google-analytics-plugin/delivery/templates/plugins/org/craftercms/plugin/google/analytics/head.ftl*) to add markup in the HTML <head> element.
+The Google Analytics plugin for CrafterCMS available from the `marketplace <https://marketplace.craftercms.org>`__ uses a Freemarker template (*google-analytics-plugin/delivery/templates/plugins/org/craftercms/plugin/google/analytics/head.ftl*) to add markup in the HTML <head> element.

 See https://github.com/craftercms/google-analytics-plugin/blob/master/delivery/templates/plugins/org/craftercms/plugin/google/analytics/head.ftl for an example on what can be in included in the template.

-.. _site-plugins-create-your-plugin:
+.. _newIa-site-plugins-create-your-plugin:

 ^^^^^^^^^^^^^^^^^^
 Create your plugin